dswinton/disk-shelf-tool/README.md

 - ./shelf-tool run exp0x00000000000 parted

+Get a list of drives in a shelf and their parameters (in this case, the model number):
+- ./shelf-tool run exp0x00000000000 "hdparm -I" | grep "Model Number\|/dev/"

 #Todo:
 This project is not actively  being developed by me, so over to you Open Source Community...